Datafly.js SDKOverview

 Key features

-• First-party data collection — loads from your own subdomain, sets cookies via server Set-Cookie header (ITP-exempt)
+• First-party data collection — loads from your own subdomain; all cookies are first-party so they aren’t affected by browser tracking restrictions

-• Vendor ID generation — self-generates vendor-compatible IDs (GA4 client_id, Meta fbp/fbc, TikTok ttp, Pinterest _pin_unauth, Snapchat _scid) so vendor pixels are never needed
+• Vendor ID generation — generates vendor-compatible IDs (GA4 client_id, Meta fbp/fbc, TikTok, Pinterest, Snapchat) so vendor pixels are never needed

 • Click ID capture — automatically captures ad click IDs from URLs (gclid, fbclid, ttclid, epik, ScCid, li_fat_id)